- Measure from your groin to just below your kneecap.

 This isn’t always useful (such as when wearing skinny jeans), but especially useful (such as wearing skinny jeans while sitting down).
 In that case, one must look at the inside of the pant leg so they can see where the crotch seam meets the seam that goes all the way down the leg (and therefore can tell how much thigh-to-crotch space there is).

-This chart shows exactly where this seam starts without asking you anything about the pants length or inseaming ability: And then it follows through from there: And finally we present options A & B below:
+This chart shows exactly where this seam starts without asking you anything about the pants length or inseaming ability: And then it follows through from there: Finally we present options A & B below:

 Option A – The Top Of The Pants Leg – Measure Here From The Bottom Of The Pants Leg To The Top Of The Pants Leg (This will give them something similar here) Option B – Look Inside Of Your Pants At The Inside Of Your Cuffs To See Where That Seams Starts – Measure Here From The Cuff Seams 1cm Below Your Thighs To The Cuff Seams 4cm Below Your Thighs (This will give them something similar here) Option B -Look Inside Of Your Pants At

-How do you know how to measure inseam?
+How do you know how to measure the inseam?

 This is a hard question.
 It’s not even a question of measuring it, but of determining whether it’s possible to measure it.
 I’ll give you some guidelines, but they might be wrong.
 You can always make your measurements in different ways and by different people, so let’s see if there are any publicly documented ways to measure the inseam.